ethbian/jitsi-meet-stats/README.md

 ## Installation

-Created and tested on Ubuntu 18 with Python 2.7, Grafana 6.7.1 with Graphite as a data source
+Created and tested on Ubuntu 18 with Python 2.7, Grafana 6.7.1 with Graphite as a data source.
+Working with Videobridge and Videobridge2.

 > Jitsi Videobridge --> Colibri stats --> jmstats --> Graphite --> Grafana

 ### (0/3) requirements

-* Python **requests** module needs to be installed:
+* Python **requests** and **psutil** modules need to be installed:

 ```
 apt-get install python-requests
+apt-get install python-psutil
 ```

 * Jitsi statistics are sent to and stored by **Graphite**